mkudija/mkudija.github.io/reading-notes/_md/~Roman Pilgrimage.md

 - **St. Sixtus**: Honorius III entrusted the church to [[St. Dominic]] when he arrived in Rome, where Dominic restored life to a worker who fell while rebuilding the church.
 - **Sts.
 Cosmas and Damian**: remarkable apse mosaic is its oldest decoration, and has the last naturalism until the eleventh century
 - **St. Lawrence in Lucina**: The third chapel contains the skull of Pope St. Alexander I, martyred in 116, and the baptismal chapel is a rare example of Roman Rococo
+- **St. Susanna**: "the many angels throughout the Basilica, emerging from the gilt stucco surfaces, give the walls a sense of movement"
+- **Holy Cross in Jerusalem**: Rome's spiritual gateway to Calvary
+- **Four holy Crowned Martyrs**: dedicated to two groups of martyrs killed during the Diocletian persecution of 303-306: four soldiers who refused to offer pagan sacrifice, and five stonemasons who refused to carve an idol
+- **St. Lawrence in Damaso**: here Pope St. Damasus I compiled the stories of the martyrs assisted by St. Jerome
+- **St. Paul Outside the Walls**: The church was destroyed by fire in 1823 but reconstructed into Rome's closest approximation of a Constantinian Basilica
+- **Sts.
+Sylvester and Martin**: Associated with defending Christ's divinity: the orthodox party met here in 324 before the Council of Nicaea, and the first public refutation of Arianism took place when the writings of Arius and Sabellius were burned here
+- **St. Eusebius**: One of the oldest house churches in Rome
+- **St. Nicholas in Prison**: a center of devotion to Our Lady of Guadalupe, with mass said in her honor on the 12th of every month
+- **St. Peter**: [[St. Leo the Great]] is buried under a marble relief of his confrontation with Attila.

 ---